 Digital advertising services from Abacus

-As an integrated strategic marketing consultancy, Abacus marketing offers a full range of digital advertising services.
+As an integrated strategic marketing consultancy, Abacus marketing, a digital marketing company based in London, offers a full range of digital advertising strategies.
 Our stringent planning process ensures your needs are met and the right people are targeted, giving you a considerable edge over your competitors.
 To find out more, simply send an e-mail to email@example.com or call us on 020 7795 8175.
-Please visit www.abacusmarketing.co.uk to view the digital advertising solutions we have delivered for other clients.
+Please visit www.abacusmarketing.co.uk to view the digital advertising examples we have delivered for other clients and be part of our digital advertising agency London.